iranzo/blogpost/ztp.md

 For Multi-Node OpenShift we need to specify the next values:

-- `spec.provisionRequirements.controlPlaneAgents`: Set to 3, this means that we just want a ControlPlane based on 3 Master nodes.
+- `spec.provisionRequirements.controlPlaneAgents`: Set to `3`, this means that we just want a ControlPlane based on 3 Master nodes.
 - `spec.imageSetRef`: This will reference the ClusterImageSet created in previous steps, so ensure that those are related between them using the name.
 - `spec.clusterDeploymentRef.name`: This represents the name of our ClusterDeployment, will be created in the next step, so just catch the name and reflect it here.
 - `spec.networking.clusterNetwork` and `spec.networking.serviceNetwork` are references to internal communication, so ensure that there is no overlap between them.
 - `spec.apiVIP` and `spec.ingressVIP`: These elements reference the API and Ingress addresses for the OpenShift Spoke cluster, ensuring that they are not the same as your hub cluster.

-NOTE: We DON'T need the spec.networking.machineNetwork.cidr for this kind of cluster, Assisted Service will figure it out using the spec.apiVIP and spec.ingressVIP elements in the CR.
+**NOTE**: We **DON'T** need the `spec.networking.machineNetwork.cidr` for this kind of cluster, Assisted Service will figure it out using the `spec.apiVIP` and `spec.ingressVIP` elements in the CR.

-This is a sample as how should looks like on a IPv6 environment
+This is a sample as how it should look like on an IPv6 environment

 ```yaml
 apiVersion: extensions.hive.openshift.io/v1beta1